AtelierSoude/OpenRepairPlatform/README.md

 OpenRepairPlatform is a Django based application designed to organize collaborative repair structures, features provides organization managment, event publishing, community members managment, repair tracking and sharing.

-The plateform is created by Atelier Soudé, an organization which repair everyday's people electric and electronic obejects in Lyon, France.
+The plateform is created by Atelier Soudé, an organization which repair everyday's people electric and electronic objects in Lyon, France.

 ### Move to the deployment directory